MaxMicheluttiUnitn/SMTP_client/README.md

 ## Use

-To use the code type in your terminal
+To use the full GUI type in your terminal

 ```
  python3 main.py